being3iimed/ProblemSolving/README.md

-# LeetCodePython
+# LeetCodePythonJava

-those are some solved leetcode practices for interviews with python that contains explanations and test for each one.
+those are some solved leetcode practices for interviews with python & Java